Gordo (monkey)

-Gordo was one of the first monkeys to travel into space.
-As part of the NASA space program, Gordo, also known as Old Reliable, was launched from Cape Canaveral on December 13, 1958, in the U.S. PGM-19 Jupiter rocket on its AM-13 mission.
-The rocket would travel over 1,500 miles and reach a height of 310 miles (500 km) before returning to Earth and landing in the South Atlantic.
-A technical malfunction prevented the capsule's parachute from opening and, despite a short search, neither his body nor the vessel were ever recovered.
+Gordo was one of the first monkeys to be launched into space.
+In support of the NASA space program, the U.S. Air Force launched Gordo, also known as Old Reliable, in a U.S. PGM-19 Jupiter rocket from Cape Canaveral on December 13, 1958.
+The rocket traveled over 1,500 miles and reached a height of 310 miles (500 km) before returning to Earth and landing in the South Atlantic.
+The data from the spaceflight was critical for future human spaceflight, directly informing NASA's Project Mercury.
+Despite the successful launch and data collection, a technical malfunction prevented the capsule's parachute from opening and, after a short search, neither Gordo's body nor the vessel were ever recovered.
+This result highlighted challenges for spacecraft recovery methods as well as ethical concerns over animal testing in space.